orcada-io/guides/website/docs/stake-pool/slot-leader-node.md

 # Slot Leader Node

-## Raspberry Pi 4 Model B
+## ~~Raspberry Pi 4 Model B~~

 The Raspberry Pi 4 Model B was released with support for up to **8GB** of physical memory.

-However, even with ZRAM enabled and a optimally configured GHC (Glasgow Haskell Compiler) runtime system, it does not have enough resources to run a Cardano Node and query the leadership schedule.
+However, even with zram enabled and an optimally configured GHC (Glasgow Haskell Compiler) runtime system, it does not have enough resources to run a Cardano Node and query the leadership schedule.

 ## Synology DS720+